Rainforest Trees for Beginners

 Shorea species are members of the dipterocarp family and dipterocarps are the most common tree in the rainforests of Southeast Asia.
 In the canopy layer, more than one in ten trees will belong to this family.

 In rainforests elsewhere in the world they will be not be found at all.
+In the Amazon rainforest the Brazil nut tree, is one of only a handful of hyper-dominant trees.
+It is a member of the Lecythidaceae family.

 The Dipterocarpaceae are easily recognized by the fruits that they produce.
 Each fruit has wings which makes them spin like helicopter blades as they fall.
 Some of these fruit are pictured below.